Annual Compliance for Foreign Assets

 Collect Financial and Foreign Transaction Details

-Gather accurate financial data as of 31st March, including foreign direct investment (FDI), overseas direct investment (ODI), shareholding patterns, and any foreign liabilities or assets.
-This includes both provisional and audited data, depending on availability.
+Gather accurate financial data as of 31st March, including FDI, ODI, shareholding patterns, and any foreign liabilities or assets.
+Use provisional or audited data depending on availability.

 2